 B2B eCommerce can no longer be catalog-liked display.

-Good design and favorable functions mean happy users, less support and training, and a streamlined the conversion process.
+Good design and favorable functions mean happy users, less support and training, and a streamlined conversion process.
 There are special business natures for B2B eCommerce so let’s deep dive into special features that a B2B site should have, with great examples of brand website and platform to evaluate.

 B2B Feature 1: Registration and Gated Access